SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Related Work

-Layer Normalization ($\LN$)~\citep{layernormalization} is a key component in stabilizing Transformer optimization.
-Beyond the standard $\LN$, commonly used variants modify the normalization operator itself, such as RMSNorm~\citep{rmsnorm} and ScaleNorm~\citep{scalenorm}.
+\paragraph{LayerNorm Variants} Layer Normalization ($\LN$)~\citep{layernormalization} is a key component in stabilizing Transformer optimization.
+Beyond the standard $\LN$, commonly used variants modify the normalization operator itself, such as RMSNorm~\citep{rmsnorm}, ScaleNorm~\citep{scalenorm} and GatedNorm~\citep{gatednorm}.
 Other approaches alter the placement or frequency of normalization, such as Sandwich-Norm~\citep{sandwichnorm,peri-ln} and QK-Norm~\citep{qknorm}, to better regulate activation statistics.
 In contrast, normalization-free designs like DyT~\citep{dyt} attempt to remove $\LN$ via learnable saturation functions.